noyamirai/WFUT/docs/productdoc.md

 ## Performance optimization

-To provide users the best user experience and app performance I needed to improve the initial load of the app, and throughout the app itself.
-In my CSR SPA I mainly used localstorage to gain access to data, since I felt it was unneccessary to perform calls every X time.
+To provide users the best user experience and app performance I needed to improve the initial load of the app, and just the general performance throughout the app itself.
+In my CSR SPA I mainly used localstorage to gain access to data.
+Since I felt it was unneccessary to perform calls every X time, I also used it as a session manager.
 With a SSR PWA I am now able to implement sessions within the server.
 If the user's JS fails to work or load for whatever reason, their session will remain, whereas with my CSR app it would most likely break.

 Throughout the development process I stumbled upon several 'performance issues'.
 The first one occured during implementation of the very first api calls I had to make to populate the home page.
 The server response time of the API itself was about 200ms.
 As I did not want to perform countless API calls on each request (reloading pages etc), I implemented Express session to store the league teams.
 These teams, including their logos and ids, will rarely change, so it would not be necessary to fetch these details on every request.
 So, storing them in the server's session meant one request less!